oldratlee/useful-scripts/docs/java.md

-  -c, --count <num>         set the thread count to show, default is 5 -a, --append-file <file>  specify the file to append output as log -s, --jstack-path <path>  specify the path of jstack command -F, --force               set jstack to force a thread dump(use jstack -F option) -h, --help                display this help and exit delay                     the delay between updates in seconds count                     the number of updates
+  -c, --count <num>         set the thread count to show, default is 5 -a, --append-file <file>  specify the file to append output as log -s, --jstack-path <path>  specify the path of jstack command -F, --force               set jstack to force a thread dump
+                            use when jstack <pid> does not respond (process is hung) -m, --mix-native-frames   set jstack to print both java and native frames (mixed mode) -l, --lock-info           set jstack with long listing.
+Prints additional information about locks -h, --help                display this help and exit delay                     the delay between updates in seconds count                     the number of updates